Clara Benin

-Clara Benin (born February 19, 1994) is a Filipina indie singer-songwriter best known for her track "Parallel Universe".
+Clara Benin (born February 19, 1994) is a Filipino indie singer-songwriter best known for her track "Parallel Universe".
 As of October 2019, Benin has amassed tens of millions of streams in Spotify.

+Early life

+Clara Benin was born on February 19, 1994 in Manila, Philippines.
+She moved to Bacolod during high school then went back to Manila for college and went back to Bacolod to rest after graduating college.

 Personal life

 Clara Benin is the eldest daughter of former Side A member Joey Benin.
 She has three other siblings, Boey, Jaco, and Sarah who are also inclined to music.

 Career

-In 2012, Benin enrolled in MINT College to study Music Business Management, where she released a video of her original composition “Closure”.
+In 2012, Benin enrolled in MINT College to study Music Business Management, where she released a video of her original composition "Closure".

+2013–2014: Early days

-2013: Elements National Music Camp
+Elements National Music Camp

 In 2013, she was accepted, in the same batch with fellow artists Reese and Vica and Sitti, into the Philippines' Elements National Music Camp.
 Here she was mentored by Ryan Cayabyab, Joey Ayala and Noel Cabangon.

-2014: Philippine Popular Music Festival
+Philippine Popular Music Festival

 In 2014, she performed for the McDonald's jingle "Hooray for Today".
-She then participated with Mcoy Fundales at the third Philippine Popular Music Festival to interpret the song entry “Kung Akin Ang Langit”, written by Chi Datu-Bocobo and Isaac Joseph Garcia.
-The song won the Spinnr People’s Choice Award.
+She then participated with Mcoy Fundales at the third Philippine Popular Music Festival to interpret the song entry "Kung Akin Ang Langit", written by Chi Datu-Bocobo and Isaac Joseph Garcia.
+The song won the Spinnr People's Choice Award.

 Benin wrote and recorded the theme song ("Araw't Gabi") for the independent film Red.